 ABOVE: May 12, 2012 photo of David Black, left, and his good friend, John Moore at John’s home in Orlando, Florida.

 David Black recalls the chapel of the old Orlando Air Force Base where his family attended church in this conversation with his good friend, John Moore.

 The Black family came to Orlando in 1965 when David’s father, a colonel in the Air Force, was transferred here from Scott Air Force Base.
 David’s mother, Delores Black, served as sacristan at the chapel for over 30 years from 1966 to 1997 and David served as an altar server.
-David Black’s friend, John Moore salvaged the chapel steeple and cupola from the Orlando Naval Training Center demolition as John shares in this excerpt (6:11) from an oral history interview at his home on May 10, 2012.
+David Black’s friend, John Moore salvaged the chapel steeple and cupola from the Orlando Naval Training Center demolition as John shares in this oral history interview at his home on May 10, 2012.